-- Our preliminary results were obtained using dense vectors with relatively low dimension, ranging from 20 to 200 dimensions (e.g., Collobert, 2011).
+Our preliminary results were obtained using dense vectors with relatively low dimension, ranging from 20 to 200 dimensions (e.g., Collobert et al. 2011).
 In order to provide sufficient capabilities, the trainable functions must often be designed with a nonlinear parametrization.
 The training algorithms are simple extensions of the multilayer network training procedures, using gradient back-propagation and stochastic gradient descent.
 These nonconvex optimization procedures are inherently complex and have often been criticized for their lack of robustness.
-On the other hand, when properly implemented, they often turn out to be the most effective methods available for large-scale machine learning problems. - Sparse vectors in much higher dimensional spaces are attractive because they provide the opportunity to rely more on trainable modules with linear parametrization (e.g. Paccanaro and Hinton, 2001, Mairal et al., 2010).
+On the other hand, when properly implemented, they often turn out to be the most effective methods available for large-scale machine learning problems.

+Sparse vectors in much higher dimensional spaces are attractive because they provide the opportunity to rely more on trainable modules with linear parametrization (e.g., Paccanaro and Hinton 2001; Mairal et al. 2010).
 The training algorithms can then exploit simpler optimization procedures.
 In order to maintain good generalization abilities and good computational performance, sparsity inducing terms must be included in the optimization criteria.
-Such terms also make the optimization more complex, potentially negating the benefits of sparse high-dimensional vectors in the first place. - The representation space can also be a space of probability distributions defined on a vector of discrete random variables.
-The learning algorithms must then be expressed as stochastic sampling techniques such as Gibbs sampling, MCMC, Contrastive Divergence (Hinton et. al, 2006), or Herding (Welling,
+Such terms also make the optimization more complex, potentially negating the benefits of sparse high-dimensional vectors in the first place.

+The representation space can also be a space of probability distributions defined on a vector of discrete random variables.
+The learning algorithms are then often expressed as stochastic sampling techniques such as Gibbs sampling, Markov-chain Monte-Carlo, contrastive divergence (Hinton et al. 2006), or herding (Welling 2009).

 Regardless of the chosen representation space, a well designed GPU implementation can considerably speed-up the experimentation cycle.
-For instance, training the language model of (Collobert et al., 2011) demands three to six weeks of computation on a standard processor.
+For instance, training the language model of Collobert et al. (2011) demands three to six weeks of computation on a standard processor.
 Reducing this training time to a couple days changes the dynamics of the experimentation.

-Conclusions
+10 Conclusions

-The research directions outlined in this document are intended as a breakthrough effort towards the practical and conceptual understanding of the interplay between machine learning and machine reasoning.
+The research directions outlined in this document are intended as an effort towards the practical and conceptual understanding of the interplay between machine learning and machine reasoning.
 Instead of trying to bridge the gap between machine learning systems and sophisticated "all-purpose" inference mechanisms, we can instead algebraically enrich the set of manipulations applicable to training systems, and build reasoning capabilities from the ground up.
-This possibility gives new ways to work around the limitations of both logical and probabilistic inference.
-Is this new path to Artificial Intelligence?
+This approach could provide opportunities to work around the limitations of both logical and probabilistic inference in new ways.
+If this proves to be the case, we can cautiously hope to make a couple steps along the path to Artificial Intelligence.